lerenn/code-manager/docs/features/003-handle-multiple-workspace-files.md

 Implement functionality to handle scenarios where multiple `.code-workspace` files are found in the current working directory, providing an interactive selection prompt to allow users to choose which workspace file to use.

 ## Background
-The Cursor Git WorkTree Manager (cgwt) needs to handle cases where users have multiple workspace configurations in the same directory.
+The Cursor Git WorkTree Manager (wtm) needs to handle cases where users have multiple workspace configurations in the same directory.
 This can happen when:
 - Users maintain different workspace configurations for different purposes
 - Legacy workspace files are not cleaned up
 - Users are experimenting with different workspace setups